-From November 2017 the faecal immunochemical test (FIT) will replace the guaiac faecal occult blood test (gFOBt) as the test used in the in the Scottish Bowel Screening Programme.
+The faecal immunochemical test (FIT) replaced the guaiac faecal occult blood test (gFOBt) as the test used in the Scottish Bowel Screening Programme in November 2017.

 This pack has been developed to help health professionals understand and support the Scottish Bowel Screening Programme.
 To request a copy of the pack by post, email nhs.HealthScotland-Publications@nhs.net.

 - Scotland has a higher rate of bowel cancer than most other countries in the Western world.

 - Bowel cancer is the third most common cancer in Scotland.
 Around 4,000 people in Scotland get bowel cancer every year.

 - From age 50 onwards the risk of bowel cancer is higher.

 - Men are more likely to have a positive screening test result.

 - Early diagnosis is key: 9 out of 10 people survive bowel cancer if it’s found early.